AshampooSystems/boden/docs/docs/getting-started/first_app.md

 In Android Studio, wait for Gradle to finish its sync and configuration processes and then select the `uidemo` target and press <kbd>Cmd</kbd>+<kbd>R</kbd> to build and run the example application, then select the `AwesomeApp` target and then press <kbd>Ctrl</kbd>+<kbd>R</kbd> on Mac or <kbd>Shift</kbd>+<kbd>F10</kbd> on Linux/Windows to build an run the Hello World application.

+!!! note
-> Note: On macOS and Linux you can also simply type `./boden` instead of calling `python boden.py` explicitly.
+    On macOS and Linux you can also simply type `./boden` instead of calling `python boden.py` explicitly.
 If you want to build the Android version of the app on macOS, run `../boden open -p android`.

 ## Hello World